KonstantinosKoulaxizis/afs-test/README.md

 <-------------------------------------------------------------------------------------------------->

 The bug occurred because of Vue's default reactivity behavior.
-In to have Vue automatically react to value changes, the objects must be initially declared in data.
+To have Vue automatically react to value changes, the objects must be initially declared in data.
 Or, if not, they must be added using Vue.set().
 So because in our case the property was added after the initial declaration one of the possible solutions is to add it using Vue.set()